jakelehner/Hubitat/WyzeHub/README.md

 Contributions are welcome if you'd like to see additional devices supported or expanded features.
 Please do so via a pull request:

 1. Fork this repository.
-2. Add your driver or functionlaity.
+2. Add your driver or functionality.
    1. It will likely be best to do your work against the `vNext` branch.
    2. Name the device something so to be accurate and recognizable (i.e. 'Camera v2' vs 'Camera v3')
-   3. Take care to follow formatting, code styling, and general "code feel" as best as poossible.
+   3. Take care to follow formatting, code styling, and general "code feel" as best as possible.
    4. Keep the same license (if submitting back to this repo).
 3. Test the hell out of your code.
 4. Submit a Pull Request back to the `vNext` branch.